lmohit95/fetch_android_test/README.md

 1. Handle continuous calls from server using Observable, Flowable etc.
 2. Pagination by making continous calls to server.
 3. Write Junit test cases.
-4. Save items in Room database so that they care persistent.
+4. Save items in Room database so that they can be persistent.